Property Tax Deduction Strategies Under the New Tax Law

 Impact on the Alternative Minimum Tax

 The property tax deduction is an adjustment item when you're calculating the alternative minimum tax, sometimes referred to as the AMT.
-This means that although the property tax deduction reduces taxable income when you're calculating regular federal income tax, it not deductible when calculating the AMT.
+This means that although the property tax deduction can reduce your taxable income when you're calculating your regular federal income tax, it is not deductible when calculating the AMT.

-Year-End Tax Planning Using Property Taxes
+Year-End Tax Planning Using Property Taxes Has Changed, Too